 In the new world of AI, Lee, the L&D professional, becomes a learning consultant who creates and delivers content to extract the most value from AI.
 His role shifts from focusing on just content and delivery to learning enablement, curation and governance.
 And to Lee’s delight, GAI can amplify his creativity — suggesting slide decks and learning content, for instance — instead of bogging it down in busy work.

 In fact, more than half (52%) of Taylor’s hourly workload could be affected.
 Accounting for paid time off, that’s roughly five to six months per year that may soon be spent differently.
 The shift could increase Taylor’s business impact and job security, given the strategic nature of this combined role; it allows for their job design to shift away from process execution and toward employee outcomes.
 To that end, they’ll need an employer that’s open to coupling this change with real upskilling efforts — one that can have candid chats about the future of the function.

-AI and automation are also poised to make deep cuts in Taylor’s programme design and data analysis responsibilities.
-And more notably, GAI could completely take over benefits programme administration — including the market analyses, salary surveys and compensation benchmarking that come with it.
-But the real advantage comes in individualising the rewards proposition, taking what you know about different people and pulling reward and benefit levers in unison for the most motivating (and retaining) reward outcomes.
+AI and automation are also poised to make deep cuts in Taylor’s program design and data analysis responsibilities.
+And more notably, GAI could completely take over benefits program administration — including the market analyses, salary surveys and compensation benchmarking that come with it.
+But the real advantage comes in individualizing the rewards proposition, taking what you know about different people and pulling reward and benefit levers in unison for the most motivating (and retaining) reward outcomes.

 The ROI cannot be ignored

 More high-impact projects and less busy work sound like a sweet deal for HRBPs, L&D specialists and total rewards leaders.
 And business leaders are on board with a more fulfilled and engaged workforce — but that’s not all they’re excited about.